cloudify-cosmo/cloudify-dev/guides/pypi-release/README.md

 * `travis encrypt --add deploy.password` - to add password

 After this, you should see the user & password configurations as encrypted strings.

+NOTE: Travis CLI is a [ruby gem](https://rubygems.org/gems/travis).
+Install it with: `gem install travis`

 ### Config QuickBuild